Disabled Facilities Grant (DFG)

 You can apply for a disabled facilities grant if you own your own home, rent or live with your family.
 There is a limit of £30,000 per application.

 If your adaptations cost more than that, you will need to find the additional money yourself.

 We have a more detailed advice page about how the scheme works in Hampshire.

-Follow the 'external links' to the right of this page for further national guidance.
+Follow the 'helpful links' below for further national guidance.